superdevstar50/willow/README.md

 If you have questions, you can use the discussions section of this repository.
 We will monitor this section closely.

+# Setup to run the project

+- Run the command `cd frontend` and `npm install` on root folder.
+- Run the command `cd backend` and `npm install` on root folder.
+- Run the command `npm install` on root folder.
+- Run the command `npm run dev` on root folder.

 # How to test

 First, try sending some messages using input box.